sql-formatter-org/sql-formatter-vscode/README.md

 - `keywordCase`: Whether to print keywords in ALL CAPS or lowercase

+- `dataTypeCase`: Whether to print data types in ALL CAPS or lowercase

+- `functionCase`: Whether to print function names in ALL CAPS or lowercase

 - `identifierCase`: Whether to print identifiers in ALL CAPS or lowercase (experimental)

 - `indentStyle`: Switched between standard keyword positioning vs maintaining a central space column